alastairpatrick/nopy/README.md

 Cleaning up...
 ```

-This creates a python_modules subdirectory, which contains installed python packages.
+This creates a `python_modules` subdirectory, which contains the installed python packages.
 Other pip commands are supported by npip:
 ```
 $ npm run -s npip -- freeze
 toposort==1.5